mosaicws/debian-lxc-container-toolkit/README.md

 LXC containers provide efficient isolation with minimal overhead, easy snapshots, and template creation.
 While Docker is common, running it inside LXC containers is problematic.
 Podman offers a cleaner solution that:

-- Runs rootless containers by default
-- Integrates natively with systemd
+- Integrates natively with systemd via Quadlet
 - Avoids Docker-in-LXC complications
+- Works well in unprivileged LXC containers
+- Containers can run as dedicated non-root users
 - Provides Cockpit web UI for management

 ## Features